Risk Management

 • Risk management PDCA cycle (Significant Group Risks and Significant Business Risks) Process of Selection, Countermeasure planning, Implementation/reporting for Significant Group Risks and Significant Business Risks, Ascertainment of the overall PDCA cycle by the Executive Officer for Risk Management & Compliance and by the Risk Management Team Reporting on annual activities and plans to the Board of Directors

-Significant Group Risks and course of action regarding the principal initiatives in fiscal 2024
+Significant Group Risks and course of action regarding the principal initiatives in fiscal 2025

 Significant Group Risks Course of action regarding the principal initiatives

-• Reinforcement and enhancement of Life Saving Actions (defining and thoroughly enforcing prohibited actions to eliminate serious accidents)
+• Reinforcement and enhancement of Life Saving Actions (defining and thoroughly enforcing prohibited actions to eliminate serious occupational accidents)

 • Improvement of fire prevention and extinguishing technology at each production site